virtual-labs/engineers-forum/ph4/services/experiment-life-cycle.md

 ## Introduction

-Virtual Labs is a mission mode project under the Ministry of Education (MoE) aimed at providing laboratory learning experiences.
-The objective of this project is to provide laboratory learning experience to the students who do not have access to adequate laboratory infrastructure.
-Currently there are 150+ labs developed by various institutes in the consortium.
+Virtual Labs is a mission-mode project under the Ministry of Education (MoE) aimed at providing laboratory learning experiences.
+The objective of this project is to provide a laboratory learning experience to students who do not have access to adequate laboratory infrastructure.
+Currently, there are 150+ labs developed by various institutes in the consortium.
 This document outlines the hosting process for the Virtual Labs project.

 ## Purpose